Simultaneous approximation in Lebesgue and Sobolev norms via eigenspaces: Introduction

 There is no known corresponding `good' selection of eigenfunctions in bounded domains that will produce truncations that are bounded in $L^p$.
 To circumvent this we suggest two possible approximation schemes in this paper: for one scheme we use the linear semigroup arising from an appropriate differential operator (the Laplacian or Stokes operator); for the second we combine this with a truncated eigenfunction expansion.

 We discuss these methods in the abstract setting of fractional power spaces (i.e.\ the domains of fractional powers of some linear operator) in Section \ref{approx-abstract}.
-We identify these fractional power spaces explicitly for the Dirichlet Laplacian and Stokes operators in Section \ref{explicit}, first showing that when dealing with self-adjoint compact-inverse operators on a Hilbert space these fractional power spaces are (real) interpolation spaces; this allows us to give relatively simple arguments to identify the concrete examples of fractional power spaces that will be of interest later.
-While most of the results of this section are not new, we present them in what we hope is a relatively simple and accessible way.
-One key tool is a simple but powerful observation (Lemma \ref{isitnew}) that gives sufficient conditions for interpolation to `preserve intersections', i.e.\ conditions such that

-a result that does not hold in general (in our applications $Z$ will enforce certain `side conditions').
-We combine these two sections to give our appoximation theorems in Section \ref{ourapprox}, and then use the semigroup-approximation method to prove the validity of the energy equality for weak solutions of the CBF equations \eqref{CBF-intro} on bounded domains in Section \ref{sec-CBF}.
+In Section \ref{explicit} we recall the explicit form of these fractional power spaces for the Dirichlet Laplacian and Stokes operators, and derive some additional properties required in what follows.
+We combine these two sections to give our appoximation theorems in Section \ref{ourapprox}, and then use our eigenspace-approximation method to prove the validity of the energy equality for weak solutions of the CBF equations \eqref{CBF-intro} on bounded domains in Section \ref{sec-CBF}.

-We emphasise here that we do not require the more refined result of Proposition \ref{approxlemma} (approximation in finite-dimensional eigenspaces) in our application to the CBF equations, but only the `approximation by semigroup' method from Lemma \ref{easy-abstract}.
-However, we think that the eigenspace approximation is interesting in its own right, and likely to prove useful in Galerkin-based methods in bounded domains.